“Spanish flair, Spanish sun, Spanish rides… and Spanish operations”

 PortAventura lies in Spain, so it can get scorching hot during summer time.
 That’s why the park offers three great water rides.
 The most refreshing ride is Tutuki Splash, a shoot-the-chutes in the Polynesian section of the park.
 The tropical ambience is nice, but the ride isn’t themed that elaborately.
 The same goes for Silver River Flume: this log flume is wet and surprisingly long, but there’s hardly any theming during the actual ride.
 Luckily, the third water attraction boasts a quite impressive theme: Grand Canyon Rapids is beautiful to look at and it’s fun to ride.
 This is a fast (but rather short) rapid river, hidden in the red canyons of the park’s Far West section.
 Great ride.

 Overall, PortAventura feels like a very complete theme park.
 You will find lots of kiddie rides (especially in the Sesame Street themed area), there’s a good variety of shows and thrill seekers will adore PortAventura’s large selection of roller coasters and flat rides.
-I do miss a classic dark ride, though.
+A classic dark ride was missed for many years, though.
+Fortunately, the park recently opened an interactive dark ride with a Sesame Street theme.
+It’s called Street Mission and I like the ride a lot.
+It may not be the most challenging laser-shooting dark ride on Earth, but it’s elaborately themed and it combines screens and real scenes in a stunning way.
 By the way: be sure to visit Templo Del Fuego, my favourite attraction here.
 This continuously running show is set within an ancient Mexican temple and it features fire.
 Lots of fire, actually.
 Templo Del Fuego’s major downside is the fact that it doesn’t open very often.
 This show is expensive to perform, so PortAventura decided to run it on a very limited basis.

 BEAT THE CROWDS